Around two-thirds of the world’s ocean is considered international waters. This area lies beyond the authority of any single country.

 The high seas, however, are not lawless.
 Seafarers, ships, companies and nations are all subject to international law.

 The United Nations Convention on the Law of the Sea (UNCLOS) is one of the most important international treaties governing what happens in and on the ocean.
-Sometimes called the 'constitution for the ocean', UNCLOS was agreed in 1982 and entered into force in 1994.

-UNCLOS declares that that ‘the high seas are open to all States’, granting countries rights such as the freedom to navigate, fish and conduct scientific research.
-The convention also asserts that all nations ‘have the obligation to protect and preserve the marine environment’.
+Sometimes called the 'constitution for the ocean', the convention declares that that ‘the high seas are open to all States’, granting countries rights such as the freedom to navigate, fish and conduct scientific research.
+It also says that all nations ‘have the obligation to protect and preserve the marine environment’.

-One potential answer to that challenge is the United Nations High Seas Treaty – officially known as the Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction.
+That may change with the signing of the United Nations High Seas Treaty – officially known as the Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction.

 What are the High Seas?

 The seas and oceans are considered to be a ‘global commons’, which means that they are free for all.
+But there are differences in how different areas of the ocean are governed:

-1. Territorial Sea (up to 12 nautical miles): This area is under full control of the coastal state, similar to land territory.
+- Territorial Sea (up to 12 nautical miles): This area is under full control of the coastal state, similar to land territory.
 Foreign vessels have the right to navigate through it – a right known as 'innocent passage'.

-2. Exclusive Economic Zone (EEZ) (up to 200 nautical miles): The coastal state has exclusive rights over all natural resources, both living and non-living, in this area.
+- Exclusive Economic Zone (EEZ) (up to 200 nautical miles): The coastal state has exclusive rights over all natural resources, both living and non-living, in this area.
 The country also has responsibility for the protection and preservation of the marine environment, managing resources such as fish stocks and preventing over-exploitation.

-3. Continental Shelf: the coastal state has the right to exploit the natural resources of the seabed and its subsoil in this area.
+- Continental Shelf: the coastal state has the right to exploit the natural resources of the seabed and its subsoil in this area.
 This right may extend beyond the 200-mile boundary, depending on the geography of the area.

-4. High Seas (beyond 200 nautical miles): This area is beyond any national jurisdiction.
+- High Seas (beyond 200 nautical miles): This area is beyond any national jurisdiction.

-The Convention on the Law of the Sea recognises that the area of the ocean beyond national jurisdiction is the ‘common heritage of mankind’, and that ‘No State shall claim or exercise sovereignty or sovereign rights over any part of the Area or its resources’.
+The UN Convention on the Law of the Sea recognises that the area of the ocean beyond national jurisdiction is the ‘common heritage of mankind’, and that ‘No State shall claim or exercise sovereignty or sovereign rights over any part of the Area or its resources’.

 A map of the world showing Exclusive Economic Zones.
 The areas in dark blue are the high seas.